nvim-neorocks/lz.n/CONTRIBUTING.md

 ### Dev environment

-I use the following tools:
+We use the following tools:

 #### Formatting